When Graphing Your Data It Is Important That You

 • Appropriate Scales: Choose scales that accurately reflect the range and distribution of the data.

-• Avoiding Distortion: Ensure that the visual representation does not distort the data or create misleading impressions.
+• Avoiding Distortion: make sure the visual representation does not distort the data or create misleading impressions.

 Relevance and Context